 “Mary, Elizabeth is pregnant.”

 “You’re surprised too?
-I was so shocked when I heard.”
+I was shocked when I first heard.”

-“Of course, isn’t it unbelievable?
-How could she get pregnant at that age?”
+“Of course!
+Isn’t it incredible?
+How could she be expecting a child at her age?”

-“Excuse me, but did you come alone?
-Is there anyone else with you…?”
+“Excuse me, but did you come here by yourself?
+Is there…someone else with you, perhaps?”

 “No, I came alone.”